-here $p(l)$ is a distribution of $\mathcal{L}$ related to $\mathcal{T},\pi$ and $p(\mathcal{M}|l)$ is the task posterior related to $\pi$. \end{theorem} Consequently, maximizing $p(\mathcal{M}|l)$, i.e., making the distribution of $p(\mathcal{M}|l)$ to be closer to some Dirac distribution, can significantly reduce the right part of Eq.~\eqref{eq_pi3}, thus is effective for improving the generalization ability of $\pi$.
-More details and discussion are also provided in Appendix B.6.
+Consequently, maximizing $p(\mathcal{M}|l)$, i.e., making the distribution of $p(\mathcal{M}|l)$ closer to a certain Dirac distribution, can significantly reduce the right part of Eq.~\eqref{eq_pi3}, and thus is effective for improving the generalization ability of $\pi$.
+Additional details and discussion are provided in Appendix A.6.